Vector Error-Correction Models

 Generate Minimum Mean Square Error Forecasts

-The Econometric Modeler app is an interactive tool for visualizing and analyzing univariate or multivariate time series data.
+Interactively visualize and analyze univariate or multivariate time series data.

 Interactively test series for cointegration by using the Engle-Granger cointegration test and the Johansen cointegration test.